jimmymcheung/cdt_2022/README.md

 *tbd*

+## Known issues
+1. The man page could not be opened in macOS Ventura (maybe onwards) due to the removal of `groff`. `groff` is a typesetting system for creating formatted output from text with inline formatting commands.

 ## Werken in dit Git repo
 Vergeet niet eerst `pull` of `fetch` het repo voor dat je begin met werken!